REST Direct Receiver

 This topic describes how to set up a REST Direct Receiver for use with an inbound integration endpoint (IIEP).

 Representational State Transfer (REST) is a software architecture style that you can use to design web services.
 As an architecture style, REST does not require processing and is naturally more flexible.
-Unlike SOAP, REST does not have to use XML to provide the response.
+Unlike SOAP (Simple Object Access Protocol), REST does not have to use XML to provide the response.
 You can find REST-based web services that output the data as Comma Separated Value (CSV), JavaScript Object Notation (JSON), and Really Simple Syndication (RSS).
 The REST Direct Receiver supported formats include XML files using STEPXML or Generic XML.

 To learn more about REST, search for resources on the web.

-For information about how to use the STEP REST API, access the Technical Documentation accessible at [system]/sdk or from the system Start Page.
+For information about how to use the STEP REST API, access the Technical Documentation accessible at [system]/sdk or from the Resources section of the system's Start Page.

 The REST Direct Receiver functions differently from the REST Receiver.
 Rather than using a hotfolder to stage the import, the REST Direct Receiver sends a REST call that immediately initiates a new import process.